PlantNET Home | Search Flora | Contact Us

 Photo T.M.
 Tame

 The name refers to the hairy nature of the foliage.
-A. pubescens is threatened by the loss of much of its habitat through urbanisation in the Sydney region.
+Acacia pubescens is threatened by the loss of much of its habitat through urbanisation in the Sydney region.
 May be confused with A. cardiophylla which has cordate pinnules.
 Hybridises with A. baileyana, A. cardiophylla and other species.
+Information on the threatened status of A. pubescens is available from the NPWS Threatened Species Information sheet and Recovery Plan, as well as the Species Profile and Threats Database.

 Taxon concept: P.G.
 Kodela & G.J.
 Harden, Flora of NSW Vol. 2 (2002)